What to do if…

 -

-- Use IdentityTheft.gov if personal info or accounts may be compromised.
+- Use IdentityTheft.gov if personal information, banking, credit, or online accounts may have been compromised.

-- File an FCC consumer complaint if you want the issue logged (for example, SIM-swap/port-out fraud patterns).
+- Use the FCC consumer complaint route if you want the wireless-service issue logged or escalated.

 What can wait

-- You don’t need to decide today whether to switch carriers, replace your phone, or change your number.
+- You do not need to decide today whether to switch carriers, replace your phone, or change your number.

-- You don’t need to reset your phone unless troubleshooting confirms it’s a device/hardware issue.
+- You do not need to reset the phone unless the carrier or device troubleshooting points to a device problem.

 Important reassurance